ebingrav/avwiki/Moonlight_Arc.md

 southeast corner of the floor.

-You need to let yourself get pummeled by [Lloth-ra Knights](Lloth-ra_Knight "wikilink").
+You need to let yourself get pummeled by [Lloth-ra Knights](Lloth-ra_Knight.md "wikilink").
 Instead of killing you, they will get you to 10hp and capture you, dragging you to the [Priestess Queen](Priestess_Queen "wikilink").
 Note that these knights won't drag lords, so don't bother trying to get this item with your lord alt.
 The only mobs to drag you to the [Priestess